- Stay Connected

 Sandi was Adjunct Professor at Robert H. Smith School of Business, University of Maryland teaching Leadership Development, and teaches Philosophy IB’s Professional Certificate Leadership Coaching for Organizational Performance at George Mason University.
 Sandi has been featured in national and local print publications and radio with her writing on coaching and life balance.
 She is a Certified Coach with the International Coach Federation and a Certified Behavioral and Motivational Analyst through Target Training International.

-Ferne Traeger ’80, LCSW, of Beyond the Boardroom, LLC is a career coach and psychoanalyst.
-She combines more than twenty-five years’ experience in business management as well as over ten years’ clinical practice experience to assist individuals with career transitions, leadership development and work/life integration.
+Ferne Traeger is an executive coach, psychoanalyst, and the Founder and President of Beyond the Boardroom, a consultancy that works with individuals and organizations to facilitate career transitions, including the transition to working parent.
+With expertise in human behavior in both private practice and organizational settings, Ferne combines more than twenty-five years' experience in business management as well as over fifteen years' clinical practice experience to assist individuals in career management, leadership development and making career/life decisions.
 Her approach merges goal-oriented pragmatism with an ability to listen for, identify and address obstacles to professional success.

 Julia Harris Wexler, MA is a Columbia University Certified Executive Coach focused on all areas of career navigation, including identifying professional identity, mid-career shifts, career re-entry, skill assessment, interview skills, resume overhaul, and personal marketing plans.
 Her clients span the gamut from CEOs to entry level professionals at the individual and organizational level.